leidaozi/iwctlUsingRofi/README.md

 ```

 3) Exit and save changes:
+`
-`Press Ctrl + O to save, then Ctrl + X to exit.`
+Press Ctrl + O to save, then Ctrl + X to exit.
+`

-4) Make the script executable, use the terminal and run:
+5) Make the script executable, use the terminal and run:
 ```
-chmod +x ~/.local/bin/Wi-Fi
+chmod +x ~/scripts/Wi-Fi.sh
 ```

 5) Create a .desktop entry, use the terminal and run: